redhat-developer/developers.redhat.com/_tests/e2e/README.md

     it('should display a product associated with a OneBox at the top of the results', function () {
         home.open('/');
         siteNav.searchFor('cdk');
-        search.searchResults.awaitResultsFor('cdk');
+        search.results.awaitResultsFor('cdk');
-        expect(search.searchOneBox.getOneBoxTitle()).to.eq('Red Hat Container Development Kit');
+        expect(search.oneBox.getOneBoxTitle()).to.eq('Red Hat Container Development Kit');
     });
 });

 ```

 ### Inside spec classes

-Inside tests there should be minimal logic.
+When writing tests, keep it as simple and as readable as possible, where possible there should be minimal logic.
 Here we should only call methods from page Classes, get values from page Class methods and assert on them.

 Simple Logic Examples:
 - Go to page